 We recently blogged about the importance of Domain Authority (DA) in SEO, and how PR activity plays a key part in improving your website’s DA.
-Having considered the basics, in this blog we look more closely at why PR and SEO needs to work together and explore further ideas on building SEO into your campaigns and strategies.
+Having considered the basics, in this blog we look more closely at why PR and SEO need to work together and explore further ideas on building SEO into your campaigns and strategies.

 If you missed our first blog – Domain authority, SEO and PR – the basics – perhaps have a quick read now to give you the background.
 It explains how the DA scoring system works and why it matters.
 If you’re not convinced, consider that Gorkana now lists DA for all publications on its database – a clear indicator that PR is waking up to SEO.

-How PR can influence organic visibility?
+How PR and SEO influence organic visibility?

-Think creatively – a range of assets and content will help you to place meaningful backlinks onto a variety of different sources and websites.
+A range of assets and content will help you to place meaningful backlinks onto a variety of different sources and websites.
 It’s this variety that ultimately helps nudge your website up in the search engine results pages (SERPs).

 PR activity and campaigns that can help SEO include:

 - White papers